We’re not used to seeing the term waterproof when reviewing audio devices.

 Bone conductor headphones have the edge here, as even though they’re typically bulkier, they don’t rely on a fragile seal inside the ear canal to deliver music.

-Headphones for swimming are as unique as they sound.
+Headphones for swimming are as distinctive as they sound.

 In most cases, they have to rely on MP3 players and internal storage to avoid using jacks and plugs and Bluetooth, all of which don’t fare well underwater.

-Nevertheless, they can be used and they can bring all the added motivation to your swimming sessions that folks who are into other hobbies get.
+Nevertheless, they can be utilized, and they can bring all the additional motivation to your swimming sessions that individuals who are into other hobbies get.

 In any case, we hope this guide has helped you make the wonderful hobby of swimming even more enjoyable.